UPDATED: February 16, 2023

 Junior/Senior- Mohn's memorial Diamond (formerly known as Indian Diamond)

-We are looking for sponsors for all our other teams.
+We are looking for team sponsors.
 This is an exciting opportunity for any business wishing to support local sports.
 Please contact us for further details.
+Please see our Sponsorship page as well for details.

 No refunds will be issued for Spring Training, Pitching Clinics and all other clinics.
 Spots are limited and are on a first come first serve basis.